 In 2002, I told a UNT secretary my background and she said, "you'll never succeed in the College of Music."
 I enrolled immediately.
-After studying music at the University of North Texas with a concentration on classical voice, I graduated Cum Laude in 2005.
-Since then, this is the classroom I've been teaching in.
-For 15 years, I've taught between 600-650 kids a week, Kindergarten through 5th grade.
+After studying music at the University of North Texas with a concentration on classical voice, I graduated Cum Laude 3 years later.
+Since 2005, I've taught between 600 and 700 kids a week, Kindergarten through 5th grade, at the same elementary school.
 Regardless of how long I've been teaching, there are days I feel like I have no idea what I’m doing.
 Other days, I feel like a superhero that's contributing to progression.
 It makes me feel as bipolar as Texas weather at times, but teachers are patient and persistent fighters.

 My Momma says music saved my life.
 Depression and darkness had a vice grip on me when I was growing up.
 Writing, recording, and performing gave me something to focus on, which worked as therapy.
 I'm a believer in the power of it.
 That's why I pass it on.

 If you'd like to keep up with what I'm doing in the education world, you can find me here...

 Last performance of the 2021-2022 school year with my Mission Musician students.
 This is 4th and 5th graders on xylophones, metallophones, and glockenspiels.

 Beginning with a crossover pattern, then doing our versions of "Astronaut in the Ocean" and "Chicken Wing."